 Flex Air COVID-19 Operations Advisory

-Crews are encouraged to use the COVID-19 Screening Tool.
+Crews are encouraged to follow state and local health guidelines and use the COVID-19 Screening Tool to self-screen for potential symptoms.

 The safety of our crews comes first at Flex Air.
-We are deploying the BIOPROTECTUs™ system on our highest utilization aircraft and have instituted cleaning protocols across our entire fleet and all bases.
+We have deployed the BIOPROTECTUs™ system on our highest utilization aircraft and have instituted cleaning protocols across our entire fleet and all bases.

 COVID-19 Impact on Flight Operations